Air Fryer Recipe

 Method

-2. Sift flour, cocoa powder, baking powder, and salt in a bowl.
+2. Sift the flour, cocoa powder, baking powder, and salt into a bowl.

-3. Cream butter and sugar until light and fluffy.
-Add eggs one at a time, then vanilla extract.
+3. Cream the butter and sugar together until light and fluffy.
+Add the eggs one at a time, then stir in the vanilla extract.

-4. Mix dry ingredients into wet mixture until just combined.
+4. Fold the dry ingredients into the wet mixture until just combined.

-5. Line silicone muffin molds with parchment or grease them, fill halfway with batter.
+5. Line silicone muffin moulds with parchment or grease them, then fill halfway with batter.

-6. Air fry for 10-12 minutes until a skewer comes out clean.
-Cool on a wire rack.
+6. Air fry for 10-12 minutes, until a skewer comes out clean.
+Leave to cool on a wire rack.

-7. Soak cherries in Kirsch or leave plain.
+7. Soak the cherries in Kirsch, or leave them plain.

-9. Whip cream to soft peaks.
-Spread cream and cherries on bottom half of sponge, top with other half.
+9. Whip the cream to soft peaks.
+Spread cream and cherries over the bottom half of each sponge, then top with the other half.

-10. Add more cream on top and sprinkle with grated chocolate.
+10. Add more cream on top and finish with a sprinkle of grated chocolate.

 Why this works in an air fryer